Aarthyravi/Python/README.md

 Ans. jaisree
 This command givies the  string in lower case.
 Instead of lower, if you type print(h.upper()) then You will get the string in upper case: JAISREE

-b =  Hello from the outside
+b =  "Hello from the outside"
 print(b.replace("H","J")
 Ans.
 Jello from the outside
 This command replaces strings